dorawyy/thinkr/README.md

    }
 }
 ```
-- Note: This endpoint finds study materials from other users' documents that are most similar to the requesting user's documents.
+- Note: This endpoint finds study materials from other users' public documents that are most similar to the requesting user's documents.
 The similarity is calculated using document embeddings and cosine similarity.
 If no similar documents are found, empty arrays will be returned for both flashcards and quizzes.

 ### Subscription